 In 1992, I was 26 and already spending my fair share of time online.
 For several years, I'd been a satisfied customer of America Online.
-Although I liked the service, I decided not to buy shares of the company (now known as Time Warner) at the initial public offering that year.
-I thought I'd wait awhile.
+Although I liked the service, I decided not to buy shares of the company at the initial public offering that year.
+I thought I'd wait a while.
 Idiot.

 I kicked myself for two years while the stock quadrupled.
 In the spring of '94, I followed my instincts and became an AOL shareholder -- in spite of an article in a major financial publication that declared AOL grossly overvalued and predicted that the stock would decline by 35%.